psrearick/pm-reports/Docs/Setup Guide.md

 ## 2. Create the Master Spreadsheet

-1. In the top-level folder, create a new Google Sheets file named PM Transactions Master (you can rename later; only sheet/tab names must match the guide).
+1. In the top-level folder, create a new Google Sheets file named Transactions Master (you can rename later; only sheet/tab names must match the guide).
 2. Open the spreadsheet and rename the default `Sheet1` tab to Transactions (Master).

 ## 3. Build the Core Sheets